j-sieben/UTL_TEXT/README.md

   SECOND_COLUMN NUMBER(38, 0),
   THIRD_COLUMN INTEGER);
 ```

+Here you see the usage of parameter `p_indent` which is set to `2` in the example.
+This then means that any row, delimited by `p_delimiter` which in our case is `chr(10)`.
+The outcome is indented by 2 blanks at the beginning of each line.
+This is useful when putting together complex DML or DDL statements.

 To make it easy to maintain different templates, CodeGenerator ships with a table called `CODE_GENERATOR_TEMPLATES` you may use as a repository for your templates.
 You may use any existing or newly created table for this purpose as well or provide the template by any others means.